rust-lang/rfcs/text/0000-command-ergonomics.md

    but got bogged down due to lack of consensus on overall direction and some bikeshed issues.

- * The `SubprocessError` type could be a transparent non-exhaustive struct.
+ * The `SubprocessError` type could be opaque with getters and setters.
-   This might be reasonable,
-   since it's really just a bag of information with getters and setters for every field.
-   But transparent structs are unfashionable in modern Rust.
+   Transparent structs are unfashionable in modern Rust.
+   However, providing getters and setters obscures what's going on and greatly enlarges the API surface.

  * Instead of a single `SubprocessError` type used everywhere, there could be a different error type for the different calls.